-When you start a Run, Domino copies your project files to the executor that is hosting the run.
-After every run in Domino, by default, Domino will try to write all files in the working directory back to the project as a new revision.
+When you start an execution, Domino copies your project files to the executor that is hosting the execution.
+After every execution in Domino, by default, Domino will try to write all files in the working directory back to the project as a new revision.
 When working with large volumes of data, this presents two potential problems:

 The number of files that are written back to the project might exceed the configurable limit.
 By default, the file limit for Domino project files is 10,000 files.

 The time required for the write process is proportional to the size of the data.
 It can take a long time if the size of the data is large.

 The following table shows the recommended solutions for these problems.
 They are described in further detail after the table.